WycliffeAssociates/btt-recorder-docs/docs/recording.rst

   * The numbers on the right display the length of the audio recording.

-3. Tap the microphone icon in the blue bar to start recording.
+3. Tap the Microphone icon in the blue bar to start recording.

 4. Speak clearly and loudly.